-The Company Vibrana Holdings Ltd (the "Company") was incorporated in Cyprus on 16th of October 2018 as a private limited liability company under the provisions of the Cyprus Companies Law, Cap.
+The Company MHV Mediterranean Hospitality Venture Limited (previously known as Vibrana Holdings Limited) (the "Company") was incorporated in Cyprus on 16th of October 2018 as a private limited liability company under the provisions of the Cyprus Companies Law, Cap.
 113. Its registered office is at 16, Kyriacou Matsi Street, EAGLE HOUSE, Floor 6, Agioi Omologites, 1082 Nicosia, Cyprus.